jochym/qe-doc/README.md

 suitable for the day-to-day research work (it is actually a slimmed down and cleaned up version of my working environment).

+Alternatively, we have prepared a [VirtualBox](https://www.virtualbox.org/wiki/Downloads) image of a fully installed and configured system.
+Ready to be imported into the virtualization software.
+It is not the most effective way to use the software - but it is definitively the fastest one (it takes 3-5 minutes from downloading the image to opening first tutorial).

 Then proceed to the tutorials - view them from the links below, download them (the download link is in the upper right corner of the tutorial page) and play with them - this is the fastest way to get a grip on the software.